React Native Local Database

-In this Post, we will see how to work with Local Database in React Native App.
+In this post, we will see how to work with Local Database in React Native App.
 As a Mobile Application developer, we always search for a Local Database.
-A database which offers offline synchronization, reliable performance, security, and better integration with other stacks.
+A database that offers offline synchronization, reliable performance, security, and better integration with other stacks.

 While searching for the Local Database in React Native App you will find the following databases.
 These are used by the majority of developers: